git-for-windows/setup-git-for-windows-sdk/README.md

 To accelerate this Action, artifacts are cached once downloaded.
 This can be turned off by setting the input parameter `cache` to `false`.

+In practice, caching the `full` artifacts does not provide much of a speed-up.
+Instead, it slows it down by adding several minutes during with the artifact is cached.
+Therefore, caching is disabled for the `full` artifacts by default, corresponding to `cache: auto`.

 ## Developing _this_ Action

 > First, you'll need to have a reasonably modern version of `node` handy, such as Node 12.